 For more information about why the GPCB is important for general practices in BNSSG, please watch the below video from some of our members.

 If you have any questions, get in touch with us – GPCollaborativeBoard@onecare.org.uk.

 The GPCB gets its legitimacy from its practices.
 These practices cover every patient within BNSSG and deliver services worth over £150m each year.
 The GPCB also encompasses PCNs, localities and emerging ICPs, bringing all general practice’s distributed provider leaders together.
 The GPCB has representation on the One Care (BNSSG) CIC board providing connection and collaboration.
 One Care provides the executive delivery capability of the GPCB.

 The GPCB will support those involved in developing Integrated Care Partnerships and will be an important link with the Integrated Care System and other system work.

 The GPCB provides an overall framework that supports practices to come together at different scales to meet the needs of the changing system.

 Click the image for full size

-The GPCB will increasingly be the place to go for system level decision making and engagement.
-It will support representatives at ICS level and new programmes of work which require general practice expertise in their development.
+The GPCB has increasingly become the place to go for system-level decision making and engagement in general practice.
+It supports representatives at ICS level and new programmes of work which require general practice expertise in their development.
 The GPCB wholeheartedly supports the creation of six Localities around which Integrated Care Partnerships will form, whilst recognising that General Practice will need to be able to work at practice, PCN, Local Authority and System scales as well as at Locality level.
 The GPCB will be the vehicle whereby primary care becomes joint owner of the ICS with other health and care system partners.